sam-git/personal-goals/happy-moments/happy-moments.md

 28/12/2015
 ---
-Met up with Elliott who visiting Wellington from the UK and hung out with his friend Johnny too.
-I took them to KK Malaysian which they both loved and agreed it was the best food they had had in Wellington and also amazingly good value!
+Met up with Elliott who is visiting Wellington from the UK and hung out with his friend Johnny too.
+I took them to KK Malaysian which they both loved and agreed it was the best food they had had in Wellington (and also amazingly good value).

 29/12/2015
 ---